How does a winery owner choose their Thanksgiving Wines?

 Perry Moore Beckstoffer Dr. Crane Vineyard 2006 Cabernet Sauvignon!

 April 2009, “Wine Enthusiast’s Toast of the Town, Grand Wine Tasting” event, in the Field Museum in Chicago.
 200+ great reserve wines!
 I was determined to taste through them all in the event’s 2 hour timespan!
 Just 15 minutes and 7 wines later I found myself looking at two gentlemen standing behind a small table with just 2 single bottles of wine and a sign that read, “Perry Moore”.
 My first thought of this modest presentation was that these two very nice gentlemen were either home winemakers or this was something very special.
 The were not home winemakers!
 They had decades of high quality wine making experience and were making wines from legendary Napa Valley vineyards.
-The Dr, Crane Cabernet above and their 2006 Beckstoffer To Kalon Cabernet were the 2 wines.
+The Dr. Crane Cabernet, below, and their 2006 Beckstoffer To Kalon Cabernet were the 2 wines.
 Great Wines!
 My personal numerical wine tasting goals for the evening were happily tossed out the window.
 This was special.

 This was early in 2009, about 3 months before we purchased our Langman Estate property, a year before we planted our vineyard and 3 and a half years before we bottled our first barrel of wine.
 (The 2012 barrel).
 I knew at that moment that I wanted our namesake wines to be of the exceptional quality that was in my glass that night.

 The gentlemen behind the table could not have been nicer nor more enthusiastic as we discussed our plans to also enter the winery business.
 “You have set the, ‘Quality of Wine Bar’, extremely high for us!”, was my feedback for them.
-We knew that we had to acquire some of these wines but found out that they were going to only be available on as an allocated wine club offering, We would have to wait.
+We knew that we had to acquire some of these wines but found out that they were going to only be available as an allocated wine club offering, We would have to wait.
 Over the next hour we sampled 20 more “Reserve Wines” of various well known producers, but none were Perry Moore.
 We had to have some.

 Our “Benchmark” is set!